dynamicslab/NormalFormAE/README.md

 # Normal form Autoencoder
  Constructing low-dimensional parameterized representations of high dimensional dynamics using normal forms as a building block by using an autoencoder framework.
 Neural network training is implemented with `Flux.jl`, a Julia library.
 Paper available [on arXiv](https://arxiv.org/abs/2106.05102)

+ # Reproduce results
+ Download datasets from [here](https://doi.org/10.4121/14790657.v1), and extract contents to `NormalFormAE/NFAEdata`.
+Use the scripts in `run` to reproduce the results from the paper.

  Note you need CUDA to run this package.

  ## How to use